oracle-livelabs/developer/rest-services-for-adb-appdevlive/create-table/create-table.md

     ![Using the navigator on the left of the SQL Worksheet, we can see out new table](./images/navigating-reviewing-new-table.png)

-    In the slider that extends from the right of the page, we can reveiw the data definition, triggers, constraints and even the data itself.
+    In the slider that extends from the right of the page, we can review the data definition, triggers, constraints and even the data itself.

     ![Click the Data option to view the table data](./images/table-options-slider.png)